Vaschi/beginner-friendly-course-list/README.md

 <a name="python"></a>
 ## 🐍 Python
+Python is a high-level, dynamically-typed programming language known for its simplicity, readability, and versatility in various applications, from web development to data science.

 "Your Mother Was A Hamster And Your Father Smelt Of Elderberries!" - French Knight to King Arthur